Gardamuse/mispell-addon/README.md

 The addon needs to run its content script on all websites on which it is to function, since it needs access to all text on those websites in order to edit it.

+## Development
+Run `npm run serve` to start live reload session of the extension.

+### Version update
+Version has to be updated in multiple places:

+* Run `npm version x.y.z`.
+* Set version number in `src/manifest.json`.
+* Set version number in `src/browserAction/index.html`.

 ## Building
 To build the addon, run the following (after setting the environment variables that appear below):